Ari Gold (musician): 2003–2005: Space Under Sun

-In 2003, Grammy award-winning producer David Morales remixed "I'll Be Here", which Ari co-wrote with Automagic for Nashom of The Ones ("Flawless") solo project.
-The song became a Top-10 Billboard dance hit, and was featured on Queer As Folk.
+In 2003, Grammy award-winning producer David Morales remixed "I'll Be Here", which Ari co-wrote with Automagic for Nashom of The Ones' ("Flawless") solo project.
+The song became a Top-10 Billboard dance hit and was featured on Queer As Folk.
 In 2003, Gold began recording his second album.
 In January 2004, Gold's second album Space Under Sun was released on his label GOLD18 Records.
 It debuted at No. 1 on the Out-voice Charts.
 The Advocate wrote that his "equal parts of sly, finger-snappin' sass and earthy R&B finesse," created the "crisp...sound of a platinum-selling recording."

-The video single "Wave of You" debuted as a DVD extra, and became a mainstay during the launch of Logo TV, included in its list for the best videos of 2005.
+The video single "Wave of You" debuted as a DVD extra and became a mainstay during the launch of Logo TV, included in its list for the best videos of 2005.
 MetroSource magazine also named Ari "One of the 25 People That Make Us Proud".
 Gold's appearance in the VH1 special My Coolest Years: In the Closet solidified Gold's status as an emerging gay icon.
-In 2005, Space Under Sun took home the Out music Award for Outstanding New Recording.
+In 2005, Space Under Sun took home the Out Music Award for Outstanding New Recording.

-On the Space Under Sun World Tour, Gold opened for RuPaul and Chaka Khan, and headlined clubs and festivals in Europe (France, Italy, Switzerland, Belgium, and Czech Republic).
+On the Space Under Sun World Tour, Gold opened for RuPaul and Chaka Khan, and headlined clubs and festivals in Europe (France, Italy, Switzerland, Belgium, and the Czech Republic).
 He also toured Canada, and in over 25 cities across the US, including the world's largest stage at the Reno Hilton.

 2005: The Remixes

 In September 2005, Gold released his first remix album, The Remixes.
 The album was named the No. 2 Best Independent Release of 2005, according to national magazine The Advocate.
-The first single, "Love Will Take Over" became a Billboard Dance Chart hit.
+The first single, "Love Will Take Over," became a Billboard Dance Chart hit.
 The "Love Will Take Over" video has been played on HBO Zone, Rock America, and For Promo Only, and claimed the top spot for two weeks in a row on MTV's Logo.
 In December 2005, Gold released Ari Gold: The Photo-book.

 2006–2008: Transport Systems

-In 2006, Gold began recording his album in Los Angeles and New York City where he began working with Steve Skinner and Grammy Award-winning producer Joe Hogue on the album.
+In 2006, Gold began recording his album in Los Angeles and New York City, where he began working with Steve Skinner and Grammy Award-winning producer Joe Hogue on the album.
 In 2007, Gold released his third studio album, Transport Systems.
 Gold debuted on the Billboard Top 10 charts for the first time, six months after winning the prestigious 13th Annual USA Songwriting Competition for "Where The Music Takes You", where he won the Overall Grand Prize.
 The album features special guests Adam Joseph, Mr. Man, Sasha Allen and Dave Koz.
 LGBT-focused magazine Pink wrote his lyrics lingered on "gender, sexuality, addiction and race."
-In early 2008, the song "Love Wasn't Built in a Day" won in The 7th Annual Independent Music Awards for Best R&B Song.
+In early 2008, the song "Love Wasn't Built in a Day" won in the 7th Annual Independent Music Awards for Best R&B Song.